Frozen property fund CS Euroreal delays re-opening

-FRANKFURT Credit Suisse Asset Management CSGN.VX is pushing back the planned re-opening of its frozen German property fund CS Euroreal until next year after failing to boost its liquidity sufficiently by selling assets.
+FRANKFURT, Dec 12 Credit Suisse Asset Management is pushing back the planned re-opening of its frozen German property fund CS Euroreal until next year after failing to boost its liquidity sufficiently by selling assets.

 "In the face of the volatile market environment, an additional security buffer is to be built up by way of further property sales," it said, adding negotiations with possible buyers would last into next year.